aws/aws-eks-best-practices/content/security.md

 You can also use [AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) to federate AWS with an external identity provider, e.g. Azure AD.
 If you decide to use this, the AWS CLI v2.0 includes an option to create a named profile that makes it easy to associate an SSO session with your current CLI session and assume an IAM role.
 Know that you must assume a role prior to running `kubectl` as the IAM role is used to determine the user's Kubernetes RBAC group.

-### Pods and IAM
+### Pods Identities
 Certain applications that run within a Kubernetes cluster need permission to call the Kubernetes API to function properly.
 For example, the ALB Ingress Controller needs to be able to list a service's endpoints.
 The controller also needs to be able to invoke AWS APIs to provision and configure an ALB.
 In this section we will explore the best practices for assigning rights and privileges to pods.

 #### Kubernetes Service Accounts
-A service account is a special type of object that allows you to assign a Kubernetes RBAC Role to a pod.
-A default service account is created for each namespace within the cluster.
-When you deploy a pod into a namespace without referencing a specific service account, the default service account for that namespace will automatically get assigned to the pod and the secret (service account token) for that service account will get mounted to the pod as a volume at `/var/run/secrets/kubernetes.io/serviceaccount`.
-If you decode the service account token in that directory you can retrieve a variety of metadata, for example:
+A service account is a special type of object that allows you to assign a Kubernetes RBAC role to a pod.
+A default service account is created for each namespace within a cluster.
+When you deploy a pod into a namespace without referencing a specific service account, the default service account for that namespace will automatically get assigned to the pod and the secret, i.e. the service account (JWT) token for that service account, will get mounted to the pod as a volume at `/var/run/secrets/kubernetes.io/serviceaccount`.
+Decoding the service account token in that directory will reveal the following metadata:
 ```
 {
   "iss": "kubernetes/serviceaccount",